wravoc/harden-freebsd/README.md

 ![](images/harden-freebsd-logo.jpg)

 FreeBSD officially defaults to [Permanently Insecure Mode](https://man.freebsd.org/cgi/man.cgi?securelevel).
-This script is will duplicate all the hardening settings run by `/usr/libexec/bsdinstall/hardening` and much more.
-Any directive can be set and re-set with a customizable `settings.ini` for administering, tuning your system, and easy to use across jails.
+This script will duplicate all the hardening settings run by `/usr/libexec/bsdinstall/hardening` and much more.
+Any directive can be set and re-set with a customizable `settings.ini` for administering, tuning, and easier jail management.

 This script is also targeted to new users of FreeBSD so that they may leverage years of security contributions by the entire BSD community across all spectra, implemented on thier system in seconds.